-If you love the bright, luscious flavors of a coconut-lime margarita, then put this cake on your summer bucket list!
+If you love the bright, luscious flavors of a coconut-lime margarita, then put this cake on your baking bucket list!
 It has tropical flavor that will practically transport you to a sunny destination.
 A shot of tequila and triple sec impart cocktail flavors without adding too much of a tongue-tingle.
 However, if you like that sort of thing, then there’s the option to add more spirits at your discretion.

 High sugar ratio batter.

 First, mix up the cake batter.
 It’s flavored with coconut milk and lime juice, which makes the end result totally delicious.
 Line the pans with parchment because these cakes have a high ratio of sugar, and they are prone to stick.
 Even with a generous coat of flour-based baking spray, they will cling.
 So, line those pans!
 Sugar promotes browning, so don’t be surprised if the top is brown halfway through bake time.
 This is normal.
 A deep brown crust gives the cakes structure for the next step in the recipe.